Teaching: Mary-Jane de Havas LRAM. Prof.Cert.RAM. Cert.Adv.StudiesRAM. MISM.

 Mary-Jane is a Licentiate of the Royal Academy of Music and has a Professional Certificate from the Royal Academy with 11(1) Hons. also the Certificate of Advanced Studies.

-She is a member of the BVA (British Voice Association), AOTOS (The Association of Teachers of Singing), Equity, ISM (Incorporated Society of Musicians) and VCN (Voice Care Network UK).
+She is a member of the BVA (British Voice Association), AOTOS (The Association of Teachers of Singing), ISM (Incorporated Society of Musicians) and was a member of Equity from 1989 to 2017.
 She is committed to continuing professional development making use of the facilities these memberships provide.
-Mary-Jane works with all ages and abilities and also has an enhanced DBS to work with children and vulnerable adults.
+Mary-Jane works with all ages and abilities and also has an enhanced DBS to work with children and vulnerable adults (2016).

-She has been teaching for over twenty-five years.
+She has been teaching for over twenty five years.
 She has taught at The School of The Science of Acting, as a part time lecturer for the Faculty of Arts Brunel University, and at The City of London School for Girls.
-She has led singing and Voice Workshops with various groups and attended: The Estill Papers 14th May 2016, Estill Workshop 18th February 2017 with Estill CMT, ESTILL FOR SINGING TEACHERS 11TH JUNE 2017 Anne-Marie Speed The Voice Explained and numerous multidisciplinary voice conferences including: 2017, BVA Voice Clinics Forum 13/01/17 St Thomas’ Hospital.
-BVA THE VOICE IN DISTRESS: Burnout.
-THE VOICE IN DISTRESS: Emotional Repair 30/01/16, BVA Voice and Neck 08/05/16, BVA Assessment, Diagnosis and Remediation in the Studio 18/03/16, BVA Tools of the Trade 07/05/17 and at Imperial College London: Improving Voice, management and Therapy for Voice Disorders.
 In May 2012 Mary-Jane created VOICERCISE.
+She has led singing and Voice Workshops with various groups including singers and professional voice users including school teachers, and attended many voice conferences including: The Estill Papers 2016, Estill Workshop 2017 with Estill CMT, ESTILL for singing teachers 2017 with Anne-Marie Speed’s The Voice Explained, and numerous multidisciplinary voice conferences including: 2017, BVA Voice Clinics Forum 2017 St Thomas’ Hospital.
+BVA: Burnout and The voice in distress: Emotional Repair 2016, BVA Voice and Neck 2016, BVA Assessment, Diagnosis and Remediation in the Studio 2016, BVA Tools of the Trade with Christina Shewell MA, FRCSLT, ADVS, 2017, and at Imperial College London: Improving Voice, management and Therapy for Voice Disorders also 2018, BVA Glottal Start, Laryngeal science into practice.
+October 2018 British Laryngological Association study day in Perceptual Analysis – Current Theory & Practice.
+In 2018 Mary-Jane was invited by Mary Hammond to lead a short practical session on Lax Vox at the Royal Academy of Music BVA Rock and Pop Weekend.
+2019 Mary-Jane attended BVA conference: Hormones and the Voice and BVA Finding your Inner Jazz.

 She studied singing at Guildhall School of Music and Drama, then Royal Academy of Music, winning the Arthur Burcher prize and two scholarships.